Having laid down the algebraic foundations of geometric vectors, we now turn our attention

 The same conclusion regarding the magnitude of can be reached by a more formal calculation.

-Consider the configuration involving and for two nearby
+Consider the configuration involving and for two nearby values of the

-the isosceles triangle with the vertices at , , and , we calculate that
+vertices at , , and , we calculate that

 and therefore